18F/PriceHistoryGUI/README.md

 Your help may make all the difference in the world---and may easily exceed our own efforts.

 Please direct questions to Robert L. Read at <read.robert@gmail.com>.

+INSTALLATION

+Thanks to John Hardy for attempting to work through some of this.

+These instructions are probably insufficient for a clean install right now.
+I will improve them as soon as I can.

+The PricesPaidGUI project is separated from its sister, PricesPaidAPI, to keep a nice clean distinction between the GUI and Middle (Business Logic) Layer.
+In practice, a user probably wants to install the PricesPaidAPI first.
+Additionally, it is dependent on a third project of mine, the MorrisDataDecorator.

+I've been told I should be able to get all of this working with PyPi, but until I do, here is an attempt at installation instructions.

+You will need to have installed:
+*) Python
+*) easy_install
+*) bottle
+*) requests
+*) SOLR
+*) solrpy-0.9.5

+I use Apache, mod_wsgi, and mod_ssl, but technically those things are not necessary.
+Bottle can cat as a webserver quite nicely for a demonstration project.

+You will also need some data.
+I have provided an example data file in the "cookedData" directory in PricesPaidAPI, but it only contains a few transactions and is not interesting.
+I am working with the government to get a proper file released, but have so far not been able to get around security and privacy concerns.
+However, there is a documented process for building an adapter to your own Prices Paid data file which you can follow.

+Although in general configuration files allow flexibility in how to organize the system, I'm currently using a single directory for the install of the MorrisDataDecorator, the PricesPaidAPI, and the PricesPaidGUI.

+Here are some recommended steps:

+*) Install the MorrisDataDecorator following the instructions found there.
+This project has automated unit tests.
+It implements a website, which you might wish to briefly bring up in bottle to be assured that it works, but really we are using it of the API definition and some back-end implementation.
+*) Install the PricesPaidAPI following the instructions found there.
+*) Install the PricesPaidGUI following the instructions found here.
+*) create your own "cookedData" directory with my example or your own.
+*) Carefully adjust ppGuiConfig.py to match your installation instructions.
+*) Install SOLR.
+*) In the PricesPaidAPI directory, execute "python SolrLodr.py" to load the data in your cookedData directory into SOLR.
+Use the Solr administrative interface to make sure the documents are correctly inject.
+SolrLodr produces a log file of errors.
+*) Start up Apache (or bottle) and try to get it working.